ghcdr/updatehub-docs/docs/updatehub-cloud.md

 * Check when new *Packages* are available for updates
 * Oversee a fleet of *Devices* on the field
-* Deploy updates via an Over-The-Air system running the *Rollouts* In essence the dashboard allows the oversight over the whole **UpdateHub** plataform and operations, making it easy to manage any need that you might have.
+* Deploy updates via an Over-The-Air system running the *Rollouts*

+In essence the dashboard allows the oversight over the whole **UpdateHub** platform and operations, making it easy to manage any need that you might have.

 ## Product

-The basis that connects all together through the **UpdateHub** is the *Product*.
-Essentially the *Product* includes one or multiple *Devices* and for each of them there is a *Package* version that may be updated using a *Rollout*
+The base that connects everything together through the **UpdateHub** is the *Product*.
+Essentially the *Product* includes one or multiple *Devices* and for each of them there is a *Package* version that may be updated using a *Rollout*.

 ### Create